Create with Gratitude

 workshop

-18 May 2025 | Mending with Sashiko technique with garment in Amsterdam
+1 February 2026 | Mending with Sashiko technique with garment in Amsterdam

 Have you ever thought about learning how to create this persimmon flower stitch from scratch for mending?
 Join Selina's in-person workshop in Amsterdam, at Natasja’s beautiful store with carefully curated pre-loved clothing.